 5. New Google AI search updates for on-page SEO

-Google are constantly introducing more and more features to improve the ability to take users directly to what they are looking, without to put in any work, such as scroll through an article or navigate a website.
+Google is constantly introducing more and more features to improve the ability to take users directly to what they are looking, without to put in any work, such as scroll through an article or navigate a website.

 Two major features of Google’s AI update last October were the indexing of passages and a video searches improvement.
 These were both promised to be put into action as of the beginning of 2021 and are sure to become two key SEO trends this year.